 So, academics like me tend to spend their time highlighting problems, explaining why such processes are not ‘evidence-based’, and identifying all the things that will go wrong from your perspective if you think policymaking and policy transfer can ever be straightforward.

 Yet, policymakers do not have this luxury to identify problems, find them interesting, then go home.
 Instead, they have to make decisions in the face of ambiguity (what problem are they trying to solve?), uncertainty (evidence will help, but always be limited), and limited time.

 So, academics like me are now focused increasingly on trying to help address the problems we raise.
 On the plus side, it prompts us to speak with policymakers from start to finish, to try to understand what evidence they’re interested in and how they’ll use it.
 On the less positive side (at least if you are a purist about research), it might prompt all sorts of compromises about how to combine research and policy advice if you want policymakers to use your evidence (on, for example, the line between science and advice, and the blurry boundaries between evidence and advice).
-If you are interested, please let me know, or follow the IMAJINE category on this site.
+If you are interested, please let me know, or follow the IMAJINE category on this site (and #IMAJINE).